 - Rear-wheel-drive or all-wheel-drive

 We expect the upcoming future Chevy Corvette C8 to be available as a two-door coupe and convertible with seating for two.
-If the C8 does adopt a rear mid-engine powertrain layout as is largely expected, then its styling will change significantly from the first seven generations of the Corvette, all of which featured a front-engine, rear-drive layout featuring a long hood and a short rear deck.
+If the C8 does adopt a rear mid-engine powertrain layout as is largely expected, then its styling will change significantly from the first seven generations of the Corvette,, all of which featured a front-engine, rear-drive layout featuring a long hood and a short rear deck.
 Instead, a mid-engine Corvette would have a shorter hood and a longer rear deck, along the lines of the Ford GT, Audi R8, as well as various Lamborghini and Ferrari models.

-Common sense tells us that the purpose of shifting to a rear-mid engine layout is to push the C8 into a new, higher performance envelope.
-The move is necessary given the sixth-generation Camaro becoming a very competent sports car, thereby stepping on the toes of the seventh-generation Corvette from a performance standpoint.
+We believe that switching to a rear-mid engine layout is to push the Corvette into a new, higher performance envelope.
+The move is necessary given the sixth-generation Camaro has become a very competent sports car that in many ways steps on the toes of the seventh-generation Corvette from a performance standpoint.

-We expect the next-gen Chevy Corvette to ride on a new platform whose name and specifications are currently unknown.
+We expect the mid-engined Corvette to ride on a new architecture called the GM Y2 platform.
 The architecture will be unique to the Corvette C8, though it could also be shared with a Cadillac super car in the future.